xc20/ELEC574_Assignment2/README.md

 - Algorithm 1: The same feature set + Random Forest Classifier (parameters: # estimator = 50, max_depth=5) [1].

 The implementation is based on [1].
 The idea of using Random Forest is that decision tree models can represent very limited non-linear patterns.
 As per our observation of the extracted features, they are informative for different activities but not fully linearly informative.
 So the decision tree model might not be sufficient.
 Random Forest creates bootstrapping dataset then selects while building each individual tree [1], which has stronger representation power of non-linearity.
+The result is as the following:

 **Person-dependent model**
 -  Accuracy score: 86.8%